NourEldeenMahmoud/Onboarding-Bot/README.md

 ## Usage

-Users can join the family by typing `!join` in the City Gates channel.
+Users can join the family by typing `/join` in the City Gates channel.

 ## Bot Permissions